donejs/donejs/docs/guides/generator.md

 - If not install it from NPM
 - Then run the generator at `default/index.js`

-If we want to test our generator without publishing it to first NPM we can link it instead.
+If we want to test our generator without publishing it to npm first we can link it instead.
 In the generator folder run:

 ```
 $ npm link